mahfuzar175/course-registration/README.md

 ## Features

-### 1. Course Selection and Cart
+- **Course Selection and Cart:**

-Users can browse through the list of available courses and select one by clicking the "Select" button.
-The selected course's title, credit, and price are then displayed in the cart on the right-hand side.
-Users can only select one course at a time, and the cart shows the total credit hours and total price of the selected course(s).
+  - Users can browse through the list of available courses.
+  - They can select one course at a time by clicking the "Select" button.
+  - The selected course's title, credit, and price are displayed in the cart.
+  - The cart shows the total credit hours and total price of selected course(s).

-### 2. Credit Hours Validation
+- **Credit Hours Validation:**

-As users select courses, the system tracks the total credit hours in the cart.
-If the total credit hours exceed the maximum limit (e.g., 20 hours), an error message is displayed.
+  - The system tracks the total credit hours in the cart as users select courses.
+  - An error message is displayed if the total credit hours exceed the maximum limit (e.g., 20 hours).

-### 3. Total Price Calculation
+- **Total Price Calculation:**

-Calculate and display the total price of the selected courses in the cart.
-Whenever a course is selected or deselected, update the total price accordingly.
-Ensure that the user can see the cost of their selected courses at all times.
+  - The system calculates and displays the total price of selected courses in the cart.
+  - The total price is updated whenever a course is selected or deselected.
+  - The user can see the cost of their selected courses at all times.

 These features provide a basic but functional course registration system with validation